SHartman/academic-cv/content/project/Functional-Anatomy/index.md

 external_link: ""

 image:
-  caption: 'Reconstructed location and volume of the caudfemoralis musculatur in *Tyrannosaurus*.'
+  caption: 'Reconstructed location and volume of the caudfemoralis musculatur in Tyrannosaurus.'
   focal_point: Smart

 #links: